tmstieff/Woke/README.md

 * Simple request saving

 ## Ambitions
-* Focus on scripting (Python)
 * NeoVim editor built in
 * Project management options
-* Local and global variable declaration
 * Parsing of Swagger, JSON Schema, and other applicable REST specifications
 * Support for various authentication protocols